daspec/www.daspec.com/guides/hello_world.md

 Use headings and block-quotes to explain the purpose of the examples and help readers understand them better.

 ## Step definition

 To enable DaSpec to connect to the system under test, we need to give it a text pattern for the examples it needs to understand.
-In this case, we want it to understand the sentence __The right way to greet the World is "Hello, World!"__, and pull out the words __World__ and __Hello, World!__, using the first block as an argument, and the second one as the expected result of the function we're testing.
-To do that, we need to supply a step definition, using the DaSpec function __defineStep__.
+In this case, we want it to understand the sentence `The right way to greet the World is "Hello, World!"`, and pull out the words `World` and `Hello, World!`, using the first block as an argument, and the second one as the expected result of the function we're testing.
+To do that, we need to supply a step definition, using the DaSpec function `defineStep`.

-The function __defineStep__ has two arguments.
+The function `defineStep` has two arguments.
 The first one is the regular expression that will match the line, with groups in brackets to match the arguments and expectations.
-The second argument of __defineStep__ is a JavaScript function that will receive the extracted parameters and evaluate them.
+The second argument of `defineStep` is a JavaScript function that will receive the extracted parameters and evaluate them.

     defineStep(/The right way to greet the (.*) is "(.*)"/, function (subject, expectedGreeting) {
     	var actualResult = greetingFor(subject);
-    	this.assertEquals(expectedGreeting, actualResult, 1);
+    	expect(actualResult).toEqual(expectedGreeting);
     });

-In this example, we're providing a definition for a step that will execute any lines matching __The right way to greet the ... is "..."__ format.
-The __(.*)__ syntax in a regular expression means any group of characters.
-So this step definition will also work for lines such as __The right way to greet the Sun is "Hello, Sun!"__ and similar.
+In this example, we're providing a definition for a step that will execute any lines matching `The right way to greet the ... is "..."` format.
+The `(.*)` syntax in a regular expression means any group of characters.
+So this step definition will also work for lines such as `The right way to greet the Sun is "Hello, Sun!"` and similar.

 DaSpec extracts the bracket groups from the regular expression match and passes them to the function defined in the step.
-So when the function from the step definition gets called using our earlier specification, the __subject__ argument will equal __World__, and the __expectedGreeting__ argument will equal __Hello, World!__.
+So when the function from the step definition gets called using our earlier specification, the `subject` argument will equal `World`, and the `expectedGreeting` argument will equal `Hello, World!`.

 From that point, the function can do whatever it needs to connect to the system under test.
 This part is under your control.
 So you can pre-populate database records, create files, connect to API endpoints using REST or just talk directly to another JavaScript object.
-In this simple case, we're calling the __greetingFor__ function directly.
+In this simple case, we're calling the `greetingFor` function directly.

 Finally, the step function runs an assertion, to compare the expected and the actual results.
-It uses the __assertEquals__ utility function to compare two values for equality.
+It uses the `expect ... .toEqual` utility function to compare two values for equality.
 The order of arguments is very important for correct reporting.
-The first argument is the expected value, then the actual one.
+The argument to `expect` is the actual value, the argument to the `toEqual` is the expected value.

-The third, optional, argument to the __assertEquals__ function is the index of the value we're testing in the list of regular expression match groups.
-This allows DaSpec to report failures in a way that makes it easy to troubleshoot, by listing expected and actual values next to eachother in the right place of the result document.
-The index is zero-based.
-Because the expected greeting is in the second match group, zero-based index is 1.

 ## Results